XiaoxiaoWang87/CitiBike/README.md

 CitiBike
 ========

-Code to analyze the 8-month Citi Bike data since the program launch.
+My code to analyze the 8-month Citi Bike data since the program launch.
+A lot of fun.

 -------------------------------
 Step 1: make tree from raw data